Fire safety, notification or permit

 • For a permit: 6 months.
 The municipality may extend this period by 6 weeks.

-If you disagree with the municipality's decision on your permit, you can file an appeal with the court within 6 weeks.
+• If you disagree with the municipality's decision on your permit, you can appeal to the court within 6 weeks.
 This is only possible if you have also submitted an opinion on the draft decision.